IELTS or TOEFL: Which one is better For USA?

 Writing Tasks Two tasks: Task 1 (150 words), Task 2 (250 words) Two tasks: Integrated and Independent writing

-Listening Section Questions available during listening Questions shown after listening
+Listening Section Questions are available during listening Questions shown after listening

 Preparation Time Varies; generally requires more extensive practice Typically requires less preparation time

-Result Availability Results typically within 13 days Results typically within 10 days
+Result Availability Results are typically within 13 days Result in 4-8 Days

 IELTS vs TOEFL: Acceptance

 When it comes to acceptance rates at US universities, TOEFL tends to be favored more than IELTS.
 Most American universities accept TOEFL scores because they are specifically tailored for academic environments.
 While many institutions also accept IELTS scores, there are still some that do not recognize them for certain programs.
-Therefore, it's crucial for students to check the specific requirements of their target universities before deciding which test to take.
+Therefore, students must check the specific requirements of their target universities before deciding which test to take.

-The choice between IELTS and TOEFL ultimately depends on your personal strengths and preferences:
+The choice between IELTS and TOEFL ultimately depends on your strengths and preferences:

 Choose TOEFL if: